n-pontes/todo-list-app/README.md

 ## Learning Outcomes

-+ Strengthened my understanding of DOM manipulation and event-driven programming.
++ Strengthened my understanding of DOM manipulation and handling events in JavaScript.
-+ Improved problem-solving skills through debugging and optimizing dynamic UI components.
++ Learned a lot from debugging and tweaking the UI to make it work smoothly.
 + Enhanced my ability to work with modern JavaScript libraries, such as Lucide, for SVG icons.
 + Learned to manage CSS layouts, including Flexbox and transitions, for polished designs.
-+ Gained experience in configuring and using Webpack for module bundling.
++ Set up Webpack to bundle everything together — finally starting to get how it all fits.
-+ Improved my workflow by leveraging npm scripts for development and production tasks.
++ Used npm scripts to speed things up during development and make building for production easier.

 ---